react-cosmos/react-cosmos/CONTRIBUTING.md

 #### Issue labels

-Issues are first categorized as one of the following:
 - `hmm` Questions and support
 - `oops` Bugs
 - `i have a dream` Feature proposals

-Once a draft progresses, it will go through the following phases:
+Drafts progress through the following phases:
-- `needs love` Good ideas without a plan
+- `needs love` Require feedback and a sound plan
-- `free for all` Can be picked up by anyone
+- `free for all` Ready to be picked up by anyone
-- `on it` Work in progress
+- *Assigned*

 There's also a label for each [long term goal](#goals).